Sticking to Your Diet to Avoid Looking Like Santa

 Eat Your Healthy Servings Before the BIG Dinner

 Prepare yourself for the battle of temptation by cooking your own healthy Thanksgiving dinner and filling your stomach beforehand.
 This is the best control patients have over their cravings since the stomach can only allow smaller and healthier portions.
-Eat slowly, eat only when truly hungry, and plan meals in advance to ensure whole foods are being consumed in every meal.
+Eating slowly, avoiding mindless eating and snacking, and planning meals in advance to ensure whole foods are being consumed in every meal.

 Take Only a Bite, Not the Whole Slice